sell488/bastion-fall/docs/design/Bastion Fall Doc.md

 - Are required to activate AABs
 - Can be visualized with particle effects or UI

+## Claim Islands

+**Claim Islands**: A connected graph of claimed chunk nodes.
+A Claim Island is a set of adjacent claimed chunks that form a contiguous area.
+Chunks that share corners but not edges should not be considered a part of the same island

+Claim Blocks are the declarative source for chunk claims.

+AABs are the declarative sources for a Claim Island.
+An island cannot be defined without an AAB.

 # Rewards
 When a raid is defeated, players will receive rewards